-The other situation in which you would sue your own insurance company is if a driver that does not have enough insurance limits to cover your injuries hits you.
-The minimum amount of liability insurance required by the State of Texas is $30,000.
+The other situation in which you would sue your own insurance company is if a driver that does not have enough insurance coverage to cover your damages.
+The minimum amount of bodily injurt liability insurance required by the State of Texas is $30,000.00.
 If you get hit by a drunk driver and now have a traumatic brain injury, a $30,000 insurance policy is not sufficient to cover your losses.
-So, you would need to sue your insurance company for protection under your underinsured motorist coverage.
+So, you would need to pursue your insurance company for protection under your Underinsured Motorist coverage.
 Again, this is elective and I highly recommend purchasing it if you haven’t already.

 Let me give you an example: I recently handled a case where a truck tried to cross 6 lanes of traffic on a crowded day and pulled in front of my client.
 My client was on a motorcycle.
 A crash resulted and my client had an above-the-knee amputation on one of his legs.
 He also broke most of his ribs and punctured his lungs.
 The other driver only had a minimum $30,000 insurance policy.
 Unfortunately, my client did not have any underinsured insurance coverage.
 Thus, the total settlement I could obtain for him was only $30,000.

 If your insurance company refuses to pay out the coverage that you paid for and need in order to cover your damages, a lawsuit may be needed.

 We buy insurance to protect us in a time of need.
 Make sure you have the insurance you need to protect you against others that don’t purchase adequate insurance.
 If you don’t know what you have or what I am explaining here, please reach out to us.
 We are here to help inform you about your rights.